LandoNikko/Pilko-Frame-Capture-Studio/README.md

 - Capture methods
   - `Manual` - Navigate video player to capture and save specific frames.
   - `Interval` - Extract frames at regular intervals (frames or seconds).
-  - `Smart Auto` - Automatically detects scene changes and aims to capture only one frame per scene.
+  - `Automatic` - Automatically detects scene changes and aims to capture only one frame per scene.
+  - `Transcription` - Captures a frame for each timestamp segment.
   - `Grid` - Generates a grid of screenshots to a single image.
 - Add different overlays
   - SMPTE timecode